 Q: The TCGA is now over and the DCC data portal is offline, where do I find legacy information about TCGA?

 A: TCGA data processing formally ended in July of 2016, with content from its data portal and CGHub having been migrated to the NCI Genomic Data Commons data portal.
-We suggest that all questions about TCGA data, policies, practices and procedures be directed to the TCGA program office, the NCI Center for Cancer Genomics, or the Genomics Data Commons.
+We suggest that all questions about TCGA data, policies, practices and procedures be directed to the TCGA program office, the NCI Center for Cancer Genomics, or the Genomics Data Commons (or GDC).

 Q: What is the best way for us to contact you?